Your own information security

 • Do not give out passwords, card or account numbers.

-If you suspect that you are affected:
+If you suspect that you have been targeted:

 • Change your login details.